 The party slogan only appears 3 times.
 The word ‘society’ is featured 12 times, ‘economy’ 26 times and ‘strong’ 25 times.

 And the winner is…

 While all four manifestos have made an effort to come across as authoritative and to appeal to the nation’s feelings, the Scottish National Party manifesto is the best of the bunch.
-Copywriting isn’t just about the words, it’s also about how you organise them on the page to help convey their meaning, and on that front the SNP is the stand-out choice.
+Copywriting isn’t just about the words, it’s also about how you organise them on the page to help convey their meaning, and this links to your content strategy.
+On that front, the SNP is the stand-out choice.

 Without looking into the political side of any parties content, the clear loser here is the Conservative manifesto.
 With almost no styling, an outdated choice of font and hard-to-tackle blocks of particularly advanced text, their copy is the least comprehensible of the lot and is the most open to misinterpretation.

 WooContent provides copywriting services to online businesses – get in touch today to find out how we can help to improve your content.